ivcylc/qa-mdt/readme.md

 # Awesome open-source text to music generation (TTM): QA-MDT (OpenMusic)
 ## Official Pytorch Implementation
-## I recommend anyone to listen to our demo, even under the clutter of tabs in Musiccaps, we still perform well

 ### Diffusers Implementation 🧨 - by [@jadechoghari](https://github.com/jadechoghari) - Hugging Face 🤗.
 Setting up is super easy!
 Just follow the instructions below: